-In the first lesson, I’ll introduce you to Malay personal pronouns.
+In the first lesson, we will introduce you to Malay personal pronouns.
 Similar to English, Bahasa Malaysia has its own first-person pronouns, second-person pronouns, and third-person pronouns.
 Let’s see how these pronouns look like.

 These are the first category of personal pronouns in Malay, known as kata ganti diri pertama: